owlbarn/tutorial/book/testing/README.md

 ## What Could Go Wrong

-> Who's Watching the Watchers?
+> Who's watching the watchers?

 Beware that the test code itself is still code, and thus can also be wrong.
 We need to be careful in implementing the testing code.
 There are certain cases that you may want to check.

 ### Corner Cases

-Corner cases involves situations that occur outside of normal operating parameters.
+Corner cases involve situations that occur outside of normal operating parameters.
 That is obvious in the testing of convolution operations.
 As the core operation in deep neural networks, convolution is complex: it contains input, kernel, strides, padding, etc. as parameters.
 Therefore, special cases such as `1x1` kernel, strides of different height and width etc. are tested in various combinations, sometimes with different input data.